 Does VPN Block Spyware?
 [All You Need to Know]

-Are you tired of sneaky spyware infiltrating your devices and compromising your privacy?
-With a VPN, you can make it more difficult for snoopers to track your online activity and steal your data.
+Tired of sneaky spyware infiltrating your devices and compromising your privacy?
+With a VPN, you can make it harder for snoops to track your online activity and steal your data.
 But does a VPN block spyware?

 I’ve used antivirus, anti-spyware, and VPN software for years.
-In this article, I’ll share how the right kind of tools can help you defend your privacy.
+In this article, I’ll share how the right tools can help you defend your privacy.

 First, let’s look at what spyware is and how it takes hold.
 Then let’s explore the leading VPN services and simple methods to keep digital spies at bay.
 Ready?